 Positive contributions to $S_N$ come mainly from novelty tokens whose predictability drops under the context, while continuation-like segments contribute little, thereby reducing bias.

 \textbf{Popularity. } To avoid spuriously treating extremely rare quotations as ``novel'', we add a web-based popularity signal.
-For each quotation $q$ we query \textbf{Bing}\footnote{https://www.bing.com/} with the exact-phrase query under a depersonalized, region-neutral profile and record the total result count $c$.
-Counts are collected at averaged UTC snapshots (2025.02-04).
-We then map $c$ to a bounded score~\citep{xiao2025quillquotationgenerationenhancement}
+For each quote $q$ we query \textbf{Bing}\footnote{https://www.bing.com/} with the exact-phrase query under a depersonalized, region-neutral profile and record the count $c$.
+Counts are collected at fixed UTC snapshots (2025.02-04) and reported in KB for reproducibility.
+We then map $c$ to a bounded score

 where $\mu$ = 10.53 and $\sigma$ = 2.21 are estimated from $log(1 + c)$ over all quotations.
 It is used as a regularizer to \textbf{downweight overly obscure candidates}.
-Appendix~\ref{popularity} further shows \textbf{the effectiveness of incorporating popularity} and alignment with human-perceived familiarity (Spearman $\rho \approx 0.73$, Fleiss' $\kappa = 0.68$), while also examining the impact of alternative search engines.
+Appendix~\ref{popularity} shows that removing popularity yields a consistent drop, and further analyzes \textbf{alignment with human-perceived familiarity} (Spearman $\rho \approx 0.73$, Fleiss' $\kappa = 0.68$) as well as sensitivity to alternative engines (e.g. \textbf{Google}).

 \textbf{Semantic Match. } Although LR already enforces contextual rationality, we still include a semantic matching term to favor quotations that are more coherent and emotionally consistent with the context.
 We compute cosine similarity between deep-meaning embeddings of the quotation and context, and rescale it to $[0,1]$: